rungok/PowerShell-Profile-Server/README.md

  - Windows Server 2019: Windows Terminal doesn't work on server 2019 or older, so script will skip trying to download or install that one.
 The rest will work almost as fine under standard console and PSv7.x.
  - Windows Server 2022: Windows Terminal is not officially supported on this OS, but this script will install it anyway incl. required libraries (Windows Terminal does a much better job rendering and has split and tab features).
  - Windows Server 2025: Windows Terminal is included in Windows 2025, but the rest will install even faster and work fine in the included Terminal.
+ - Windows 11: Windows Terminal is included in Windows 11, but it will detect that and continue with the other enchancements just as on Windows 2025.